apache/qpid-dispatch/doc/book/introduction.rst

 Overview
 --------

-The Dispatch router is an AMQP message message router that provides advanced interconnect capabilities.
+The Dispatch router is an AMQP message router that provides advanced interconnect capabilities.
 It allows flexible routing of messages between any AMQP-enabled endpoints, whether they be clients, servers, brokers or any other entity that can send or receive standard